 Course code 110 URL http://eclass.uowm.gr/courses/MECH155/ Recommended Prerequisites Statics Science and Technology of Materials I Science and Technology of Materials II Course content Axial loading, shearing stress, bearing stress in connections, stress under general loadings, Safety Factor, Hooke's law, Modulus of Elasticity, elastic vs. plastic behavior, static indeterminacy, thermal stresses, Poisson's ratio, generalized Hooke's law, shearing strain, Saint-Venant's principle.
 Torsion: Stress, strain, angle of twist in elastic range, statically indeterminate shafts, design of transmission shafts, stress concentrations.
-Pure Bending: Deformations in symmetric member, strain due to bending, bending of members made of several materials, stress concentrations, asymmetric bending, general case of eccentric axial loading. analysis of beams: N,O,M determination of the shearing stress in common or complex types of beams, shear stresses in thin-walled members.
-Stress-Strain Transformations: Plane stress transformation, principal stresses, maximum shear stress, Mohr's Circle for plane stress and general Three-Dimensional analysis of stress and strain.
-Deflection of beams: Deformation of a beam under transverse loading, equation of the elastic curve, determination of the elastic curve from the load distribution, method of superposition, moment-area theorems.
+Pure Bending: Deformations in symmetric member, strain due to bending, bending of members made of several materials, stress concentrations, asymmetric bending, general case of eccentric axial loading.
+Design and analysis of beams: N,Q,M diagrams, determination of the shearing stress in common or complex types of beams, shear stresses in thin-walled members.
+Stress-Strain Transformations: Plane stress transformation, principal stresses, maximum shear stress, Mohr's Circle for plane stress and general Three-Dimensional analysis of stress and strain.Deflection of beams: Deformation of a beam under transverse loading, equation of the elastic curve, determination of the elastic curve from the load distribution, method of superposition, moment-area theorems.
+Expected learning outcomes and competences to be acquired: Upon successful completion of this course, students will be able to: analyse a given problem in a simple and logical manner, apply in a solution some fundamental and well understood principles, understand the concepts of deformable solid body by applying the principles of the theory of elasticity, acquire the knowledge to analyse stresses in particular building blocks, components of machines or devices, with specific support, at constant or anticipated external loads applied in certain ways, understand the concepts of tension, compression, torsion, bending, eccentric axial loading and deflection,

-- analyse a given problem in a simple and logical manner, - apply in a solution some fundamental and well understood principles, - understand the concepts of deformable solid body by applying the principles of the theory of elasticity, - acquire the knowledge to analyse stresses in particular building blocks, components of machines or devices, with specific support, at constant or anticipated external loads applied in certain ways, - understand the concepts of tension, compression, torsion, bending, eccentric axial loading and deflection, - determine the expected mechanical behaviour of structural elements or components of machines or devices, as the basis of proper design or validation of their safety factor.
+• determine the expected mechanical behaviour of structural elements or components of machines or devices, as the basis of proper design or validation of their safety factor.